St Patrick's Athletic F.C.: 1960–1980

 St Pats struggled throughout the late 1960s, 1970s and early 1980s with only the odd cup final or young star emerging to brighten things for long-suffering Pats fans.
 Among those players to emerge was Noel Campbell.
 Campbell spent a number of years with St Pats (gaining the first of his Irish caps) before moving to SC Fortuna Köln where he would play 8 seasons.
 Perhaps the brightest star to play for St Pats was Paul McGrath.
 McGrath was signed by Saints manager Charlie Walker from junior side Dalkey United.
 Within a year he had won the PFAI Player of the Year award and earned himself a move to Manchester United.
 The World Cup-winning goalkeeper Gordon Banks also played one match for St Pats, making him by far the brightest star to turn out for the club in 1977.

 1980–1990

 The appointment of Brian Kerr as manager in 1986 was a major turning point in the fortunes of the club.
 Kerr worked on limited resources to create a team capable of challenging the best.
-The championship in the decade.
 At the end of the 1988–89 season, St Pats left Richmond Park for what the board of directors called "a short time" while redevelopment work was done.
-1989 saw a joint St Patrick's Athletic & Bohemians side play a friendly against the Libya national team in Tripoli, drawing 1–1 in what was a highly controversial friendly during Colonel Gaddaffi's reign as leader of Libya.

-The year 1990 saw the Saints draw 0–0 with the Tunisia national team in Tunis and another 0–0 draw with the Iran national football team in Tehran.
+1989 saw a joint St Patrick's Athletic & Bohemians side play a friendly against the Libya national football team in Tripoli, drawing 1–1 in what was a highly controversial friendly during Muammar Gaddafi's reign as leader of Libya.
+The year 1990 saw the Saints draw 0–0 with the Tunisia national football team in Tunis and another 0–0 draw with the Iran national football team in Tehran, while in April of the following year they beat Finland 2–1 at Dalymount Park, leaving the club with an undefeated record against international sides and without conceding a goal.